Study of sub-GeV Dipolar Dark States at SND@LHC within Invisible Bounds on Meson Decays: Model-Independent Cross-Section Analysis in FORESEE

-We present here a model-independent work that provides the production rate of dark states originating from neutral unflavored mesons that can serve as inputs for a broad class of BSM scenarios.
-We equate the branching ratio of decaying mesons into $\chi\bar\chi$ pairs to their invisible branching ratio while pseudoscalar mesons need special treatment due to their three-body decays that demands the input of differential branching ratio for accurate analysis.
-For a model independent analysis, we assume the modulus squared of amplitude, $|\mathcal{M}|^2$ is a constant and then proceed to find the differential branching ratio to be:
+We present here a model-independent benchmark estimate of the upper limit of production rates of dark states originating from neutral unflavored mesons that can serve as inputs for a broad class of BSM scenarios.
+We equate the branching ratio of decaying mesons into $\chi\bar\chi$ pairs to their invisible branching ratio while pseudoscalar mesons need special treatment due to their three-body decays that demands the input of differential branching ratio for accurate analysis in \texttt{FORESEE}.
+In this benchmark analysis, we assume a constant amplitude given by $|\mathcal{M}|^2 = \epsilon^2$ (GeV$^2$), which serves as a simplified parameterization of the decay rate of pseudoscalar mesons; while for vector mesons, we simply use the invisible branching ratio to calculate the production rate of dark states.
+This approximation is not intended to represent a realistic dynamical model but to provide an estimate of production rates consistent with existing invisible bounds on meson decays.
+The differential branching ratio of pseudoscalar mesons into $\gamma \chi \bar{\chi}$ is given by:

-where, $M$ is the mass of the decaying pseudoscalar meson, $q$ is the squared invariant mass of the $\chi\bar\chi$ pair, $\theta$ is the angle between direction of $p_\chi$ in $\chi\bar\chi$-pair rest frame and $p_\chi+p_{\bar\chi}$ in the rest frame of the meson. $|\mathcal{M}|^2=\epsilon^2$ takes upon an allowed range of values to keep the branching fraction of the pseudoscalar mesons within the experimental bounds on invisible decays.
+where, $M$ is the mass of the decaying pseudoscalar meson, $q$ is the squared invariant mass of the $\chi\bar\chi$ pair, $\theta$ is the angle between the direction of $p_\chi$ in $\chi\bar\chi$-pair rest frame and $p_\chi+p_{\bar\chi}$ in the rest frame of the meson. $|\mathcal{M}|^2=\epsilon^2$ (GeV$^2$) takes upon an allowed range of values to keep the branching fraction of the pseudoscalar mesons within the experimental bounds on invisible decays.
 With the above mentioned information, we plot the production rates for this model-independent scenario with $\epsilon=1$ for $\pi^0,\eta\;\text{and}\;\eta'$ in Fig.\eqref{MIcs}.

 As stated above, $\epsilon$ can only take values at different values of $m_\chi$ that keep the decays of pseudoscalar mesons into $\chi$ and $\bar\chi$ within their corresponding invisible branching ratios as shown in Fig.\eqref{ModIndbounds}.